mrsi-cerl/mrsi-gatsby/Xtract_COS_POC/README.txt

 Run the script:
 	python.exe .\XLSXtoJSON.py (you will need to supply a different path if you're not running from the directory housing the script)

 The script will prompt you to pick an Excel (.xlsx) file to convert and place the converted .json file in the same directory with the same name as the selected file, but with a .json extension.
-The .json file is not prettified in any way, so I like to open it in vsCode and have Code format it to make it more human readable.
 Note that when you run the script, it will overwrite any .json file with the same name without warning.

 LibreOffice Calc (with vb script)